jonnonz1/nz-statute-book/acts/public/1987/local-government-official-information-and-meetings-act-1987.md

   (a) prescribing forms of applications and other documents required for the purposes of this Act, or authorising any person to prescribe or approve such forms:
   (b) prescribing reasonable charges or scales of reasonable charges for the purposes of this Act:
   (c) providing for such matters as are contemplated by or necessary for giving full effect to this Act and for its due administration.
+(1A) The Minister must not recommend that regulations be made for the purposes of Part 6A unless they have consulted— (a) each regional council and territorial authority that the Minister considers may be affected by the proposed regulations; and
+  (b) the persons and organisations that the Minister considers appropriate to consult.
+(1B) However, the Minister is not required to consult the entities set out in subsection (1A)﻿(a) if satisfied that a proposed amendment to regulations has no more than a minor effect, corrects errors, or makes similar technical alterations.
 (2) Regulations under this section are secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).

 ### 56 Power to amend Schedules 1 and 2 by Order in Council